Ultimate Egg Sandwich

 A delicious and slightly decadent breakfast sandwich with all the "must-have" fixings.
 The recipe makes one Ultimate Egg Sandwich, but can happily be scaled up to serve as many as you have at your table.

-- 1 sandwich roll (brioche, ficelle, or a 5-inch length of baguette that's not too hard)
+- 1 brioche bun or sandwich roll (brioche, ficelle, or a 5-inch length of baguette that's not too hard)

 - 1 slice pepper Jack cheese